 When you’re looking for ski properties for sale in Switzerland or France, it’s only natural that you will start considering how you will set about decorating yours once all documents have been finalized.
 It’s all part of the fun.
-Both purchasing and decorating a ski property is extremely exciting, so it’s worth taking the time to think about how you will decorate your ski property in a unique fashion.
+Both purchasing and decorating a ski property is extremely exciting.
+So it’s worth taking the time to think about how you will decorate your ski property in a unique fashion.

 Below, we have provided 5 top tips for ways that you can make your ski apartment or chalet your own with ease.

-1. Utilise the Wooden Interior
+1. Utilise the Wooden Interior of your Ski Property

 Most ski properties abroad will have beautiful wooden interiors, so be sure to make the most of yours.
 Instead of hiding the walls and floors with fancy décor, try and keep things as minimal as possible.
 The natural wooden interior will do all the work for you, providing you with an authentic ski property feel.